JLeafa/MyDBSearcher/README.md

 ## java_network_test
 This project is production of light network application that is coded by Java.

 ### Specification
 This application provides the "searching service" from database.
 A server pripare database, then client connect to it.
 Also application supports the GUI function.
 model.png shows the application sequence chart.

 ### Environment
 I tested it with the following environment

 - Server
     - MySQL (ver7.x.x)
     - Ubuntu 14
+    - JDBC driver in order to access to MySQL server from Java application
+    - add ```/usr/share/java/mysql.jar``` into linux $CLASSPATH
 - Client
     - environment in which Java available
     - any system (tested Windows10 here)